jessicascarborough/432-2021/labs/lab06/lab06_instructions.md

 ## What are we doing?

-Your task is to build a web presence for yourself on the Internet using R Markdown, and specifically a tool called `blogdown`.
+Your task is to build a web presence for yourself on the Internet using R Markdown, and specifically a tool called `blogdown`, or something analogous.

 -   [A new version of
     blogdown](https://blog.rstudio.com/2021/01/18/blogdown-v1.0/)